About the Health of the Salish Sea Report

 - Traditional and local knowledge

 In 2000, EPA and Environment Canada (now Environment and Climate Change Canada) agreed to work together to address cross-border environmental issues facing the Georgia Basin-Puget Sound marine ecosystem, known as the Salish Sea.
 This agreement required our two agencies to develop action plans and report to the public on the health of our common ecosystem.

 Our first report was published in 2002, followed by a second report in 2005.
 This website represents the current version of our report.
-It will be updated periodically to reflect new information and data as it becomes available.
+It will be updated periodically to reflect new information and data.

 You don't need to read the indicator summaries in any particular order.
 No single indicator is representative of all that's happening, but as you read about each one you'll begin to understand how they're connected.

 We've assigned a green, red, or yellow icon (see legend) to each indicator that lets you know whether the overall status is improving, declining, or neutral (unchanged).